An implementation of the Joybus protocol used by N64 and GameCube controllers, for 32-bit microcontrollers.

 GameCube controller button bitmask flags.

-int joybus_gcn_read(struct joybus *bus, enum joybus_gcn_analog_mode analog_mode, enum joybus_gcn_motor_state motor_state, uint8_t *response, joybus_transfer_cb_t callback, void *user_data)
+int joybus_gcn_read(struct joybus *bus, enum joybus_gcn_analog_mode analog_mode, enum joybus_gcn_motor_state motor_state, struct joybus_gcn_controller_state *response)

 Read the current input state of a GameCube controller.